 - No Import Option From Quicken

-Mint is truly an OG in the app money management world.
+Mint built its empire by helping people get organized and stay on top of their money.
 It’s been around since 2006, and it is still one of the biggest names in the game.

 How it works: